Type and hit ENTER

 Boys and Girls Learn Differently Training

-Boys and Girls Learn Differently – Two-Part Strategies Session, with Dr. Glynetta Fletcher, Gurian Institute Program Director and Master Trainer This two-part session will give participants a tool box full of practical strategies that can be adapted for use in any classroom to increase teacher effectiveness and make sure the needs of both boys and girls are being met.
-The workshops will model the strategies as if in a classroom setting.
-This two-part session is a requirement for applicants for Gurian Institute Trainer Certification and includes specific innovations for coeducational classrooms and for single sex classrooms and academies.
+Boys and Girls Learn Differently – Two-Part Strategies Session, with Dr. Michael Gurian and Diane Roberts, Gurian Institute Consulting Director This two-part session, led by Dr. Michael Gurian, will give participants a tool box full of practical strategies that can be adapted for use in any pre-school through high school classroom to increase teacher effectiveness and make sure the needs of both boys and girls, including the gender spectrum, are met.
+The two-part workshop will include via video clips that show strategies working in classrooms and schools so that participants can easily model the strategies in their own settings.
+The workshop includes innovations for coeducational and single sex classrooms, academies, and schools.

-Strategies these sessions will help you inculcate into classroom, school, home, counseling office, and community organization include:
+Strategies in these sessions will help you inculcate brain-based strategies into pre-school through high school classrooms, the school culture, homes, counseling offices, non-profits, coaching structures, and community organizations to include:

 –Integrated physical movement for every 10 – 20 minutes of sitting